germanangut/options-trading-app/README.md

 # Options Trading App

-A Python-based options scanning dashboard for directional credit spread strategies.
+A modular Python-based options scanning dashboard for directional credit spread strategies.
 The app evaluates bull put spreads and bear call spreads across configured ticker groups, ranks opportunities using probability-of-profit (POP) and return-on-risk (ROR), and generates alerts with historical stability insights.

 ## What it does